Celestion occasionally printed their date codes with the month and year back to front by mistake. A simple typo but it can be very misleading.

 This stuff might sound complicated but it really isn’t, once you become a bit more familiar with the little changes Celestion made through the years.

-Thankfully, most pre-rola speakers do not have back to front date stamps, however watch out for them around late 69, this seems to be a bit of a hotspot for them.
+Thankfully, most pre-rola speakers do not have back to front Celestion date codes, however watch out for them around late 69, this seems to be a bit of a hotspot for them.

 The date code ‘BK’ here represents Oct 1969.
 Not Feb 1965 or Feb 1977.